alinapukhovskaya/knowledge-governance-saas/README.md

 ## Client

-A Canadian SaaS company in the legal technology sector.
-The organization had grown from approximately 1,000 to over 2,300 employees in eighteen months, with offices across North America, Europe, and Asia-Pacific.
+A Canadian SaaS company in the technology sector.
+The organization had more than doubled its employee count in 18 months (current headcount 2500), with offices across North America, Europe, and Asia-Pacific.
 Internal IT services supported the full employee base through a Confluence-based knowledge environment and an AI-powered assistant integrated with Slack.

 ## Challenge